Exploration-of-image-to-audio-synthesis/video-features-extraction/README.md

 </div>

 # Overview
 This repository provides scripts to extract frame-wise features from videos using either [ResNet](https://arxiv.org/abs/1512.03385) or [EfficientNetV2](https://arxiv.org/abs/2104.00298) models, both pre-trained on the 1k ImageNet dataset.
+It was created for the coursework at the *National University of Kyiv-Mohyla Academy*, titled *Exploration of Multimodal Approaches in Image-to-Audio Synthesis*.
+Full details on our coursework can be found [here](https://github.com/Exploration-of-image-to-audio-synthesis).

 The features are extracted from the pre-classification layer.